draghuram/kubedrutil/README.md

 # kubedrutil

-kubedrutil is a 'helper' container used by kubedr for standing up resources / troubleshooting in K8S.
+This project covers both controller configuration and a utility container for the 'kubedr' project.

 ## Instructions

-To build:
-`
+TBD